higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 # IDL Generation

-Before entering implementation details, we mentioned that the [mu] ecosystem brings the ability to generate `.proto` files from the Scala definition, in order to maintain compatibility with other languages and systems outside of Scala.
+Before going into implementation details, we mentioned that the [mu] ecosystem gives us the ability to generate `.proto` files from Scala definitions, in order to maintain compatibility with other languages and systems outside of Scala.

 This relies on `idlGen`, an sbt plugin to generate Protobuf and Avro IDL files from the [mu] service definitions.